ppfeufer/aa-example-plugin/README.md

 listed below.

 One small warning about picking names: Python is a bit particular about what special characters are allowed for names of modules and packages.
-To avoid any pitfalls I would therefore recommend to use only normal characters (a-z) in your app's name unless you know exactly what you are doing.
+To avoid any pitfalls, I would therefore recommend using only normal characters (a-z) in your app's name unless you know exactly what you're doing.

 | Location                                 | Description                                                                            |
 |------------------------------------------|----------------------------------------------------------------------------------------|